boristsr/gdcorner-website/_documentation/rushhour/03-recordingasequence.md

 ## Disable Simulate Physics on Recorded Actor Skeletal Mesh

-Once the recording has taken place, the sequence will work fine when scrubbing through, but when you try and play in Movie Render Queue or at runtime, the mesh will remain in place.
+Once the recording has taken place, the sequence will work fine when scrubbing through, but when you try and play in Movie Render Queue or at runtime, some meshes will remain in place, and some weird collisions can happen.
 To fix this you need to disable Simulate Physics on the recorded skeletal mesh.

 Open The Sequence you just recorded.